zyf0717/zyf0717.github.io/_posts/2020-08-18-apache-web-server-gcp.markdown

 $ sudo certbot --apache
 ```

-At this point, the domain can be accessed through HTTPS (https://yifei.sg in my case), with `index.html` displayed.
+At this point, the domain can be accessed through HTTPS (https://yifei.sg in my case), with the contents of `index.html` displayed.